cockroachlabs/workshop_labs/lab1_student_migration_postgres.md

 ...
 * Student#21 : tpcc21

-Change you database context and run the IMPORT like so:
+Change your database context and run the IMPORT like so:

 ```